tgu-ltd/mjs/README.md

 * Auto creates tables
 * Maps mqtt topics to sqlite tables
 * Auto adjusts tables for new mqtt message keys
-* Databases get reused and not overwritten if the application restarts

 ### Cons